 Most policies cover surgical procedures such as cataract removal or wisdom tooth extraction.
 However, routine dental and optical treatments such as checkups and eye tests don’t tend to be covered.
 Adding this option allows employees to claim for such expenses.

-Some employers extend coverage to family members.
+Some employers extend cover to family members.
 This can either be company-paid or employee-paid.
 You may find this beneficial as it can reduce the amount of time employees are absent while caring for ill family members.

 The two most common types of underwriting are: